ken0361/Parser_Interpreter/readme.txt

+This is the project about parser and interpreter from Neill's C course.

+The following is the rule:

 <PROGRAM> := "{" <INSTRS>
 <INSTRS> := "}" | <INSTRUCT> <INSTRS>
 <INSTRUCT> := <FILE> | <ABORT> | <INPUT> | <IFCOND> | <INC> | <SET> |